izuna385/Entity-Linking-Recent-Trends/README.md

 - [How to Get Entity Representation?](#how-to-getprepare-entity-representations)
 - [Another Trend: BERT x KB](#another-trend-bert-x-kb)
 ---
+# Trends (~EMNLP'20)

+* LUKE: Deep Contextualized Entity Representations with Entity-aware Self-attention [[Link](https://arxiv.org/pdf/2010.01057.pdf)] [[Codes](https://github.com/studio-ousia/luke)]

+  * They proposed new pretraining task based on BERT, in which randomly masked words and entities are predicted in entity-annotated corpus from Wikipedia.

+  * Also in pretraining task, they proposed an extended version of the transformer, which considers an entity-aware self-attention and the types of tokens (words or entities) when computing attention scores.

 # Trends(~ACL'20)

 * From Zero to Hero: Human-In-The-Loop